ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 also, until cured.
 Salt will expel
 worms, if used in tlie food in a
 moderate degree, and aid digestion, but
-salt meat&#x27; is injurious if used much.
+salt meat&#x27; is injurious if used much
 </td></tr></table>

 ---